 - The aim of Sir William Borlase's Grammar School is to deliver high quality education, information, advice and guidance to enable every student to achieve the best possible educational and personal outcomes. - The school is committed to providing an effective careers education programme that prepares students for their next steps in their education, training or employment.
-The school is committed to ensuring that students gain stimulating, inspiring and up to date information about a wide range of career pathways from sources including employers. - All aspects of provision actively avoid stereotyping and actively seeks to explore trends in particular sectors (eg women in STEM, Diversity in the workplace) - The Careers Programme is reviewed annually, and a needs analysis is carried out to ensure that it meets current demand.
+The school is committed to ensuring that students gain stimulating, inspiring and up to date information about a wide range of career pathways from sources including employers. - Respond to the requirements of the "Baker Clause" and Skills and Post-16 Education Act 2022 - All aspects of provision actively avoid stereotyping and actively seeks to explore trends in particular sectors (eg women in STEM, Diversity in the workplace)